unlight/asmt-javascript-questions/README.md

 - What does * { box-sizing: border-box; } do?
 What are its advantages?
 - Is there multi-threading in JavaScript?
 - What is immutability?
 Why do you need it?
 How can you ensure immutability in JavaScript?
+- Please, talk about ES2015 modules, what ES2015 modules exports?
+What is the difference between commonjs modules and ES2015 modules?

 ### CSS
 - What is specificity in CSS?